 Cost R60 (hour-long guided Wine Tour and 5-wine tasting; limited to 25 people per group.
 Bigger groups can be arranged by prior booking.)

-Opening times Fleur du Cap Wine and Salt Pairings: Monday – Saturday, 9am – 4.30pm
+Opening times Fleur du Cap Wine and Salt Pairings: Monday – Friday, 9am – 4.30pm and Saturday, 9am – 2pm

 Wine Tour: Monday – Friday, 10am, 11am, 2pm and 3pm; Saturday, 10am, 11am and 12pm